 Unlike some other languages, in C the terms ‘pass by reference’, ‘pass by pointer’, ‘pass by address’ have the same meaning.

-5. Avoiding programming language vulnerabilities in C
+5.2 Primary avoidance mechanisms

-In addition to the generic programming rules from ISO/IEC TR 24772-1:2019 clause 5.4, additional rules from this section apply specifically to the C programming language.
+In addition to the generic programming rules from ISO/IEC 24772-1:2024 5.4, additional rules from this section apply specifically to the C programming language.
 The recommendations of this section are restatements of recommendations from clause 6 of this document, but represent ones stated frequently, or that are considered as particularly noteworthy by the authors.
 Clause 6 of this document contains the full set of recommendations, as well as explanations of the problems that led to the recommendations being made.

+Table 1: Top avoidance mechanisms in C